MoniPar/reclaimed-treasures/README.md

 ### Search Engine Optimisation

 Search Engine Optimisation(SEO) is a set of practices designed to improve the appearance and positioning of web pages in organic search results.
-To improve my website's visibility on search engines, I started by conducting some keyword research and defining short-tail keywords and long-tail keywords.
-I used [Word Tracker]( https://www.wordtracker.com/) to narrow them down to the most relevant.
+To improve my website's visibility on search engines, I started by conducting some keyword research and defining short-tail and long-tail keywords.
+I used [Word Tracker](https://www.wordtracker.com/) to narrow them down to the most relevant.
 Once I had identified the keywords, I used them in the website's meta tags, title, headings, content and image alt descriptions.
 These will help search engines understand the relationship between the different pages on the website.

-A [sitemap.xml]( https://www.xml-sitemaps.com/) and a robots.txt file were also added to my project.
+A [sitemap.xml](https://www.xml-sitemaps.com/) and a robots.txt file were also added to my project.
 The sitemap lists all the pages on the website, while the robots.txt file tells search engines which pages they should not crawl.

 In the footer I added one link to the Eco Market Malta website.
 This website ranks higher on Google and is very relevant to Vera's Reclaimed Treasures as it promotes artists and eco-friendly products.

 A privacy policy was also added to the website.
 While this is not a direct ranking factor for SEO, it is recommended to have Google and other search engines index it.
 In addition, it helps improve the website's credibility and trustworthiness and compliance with various laws and regulations related to data protection and privacy.

 ### Website Main Goals